 Each year, Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
 Nominees are not required to be members of the Human Factors and Ergonomics Society.
 Candidates for the award may self-nominate or ask colleagues to submit nominations on their behalf.
 The nomination submission deadline each year is March 31 and submissions are made via this website.

 Only complete nomination packages will be accepted and provided to the Awards Committee for their review.
 The elements of a complete submission package are:

 - A letter of nomination

 - At least two but not more than three letters of support from individuals who know the candidate well enough to assess his or her candidacy in terms of the award's criteria.

 A color headshot photograph of the nominee also is required as part of the submission in a separate file upload from the nomination package.

-Compile items 1 – 3 above into a single PDF file and submit completed nomination package via the online submission form by the deadline.
-Please direct any questions to the Awards Committee Chair, Nancy Stone.
+Nominations consist of items 1 – 3 above compiled into a single PDF file and submited via the online submission form by the deadline.
+Please direct any questions to the Awards Committee Chair or to HFES staff.

 Nominees are not required to be HFES members, but only members of HFES may submit nominations.

 EID: Best Student Paper in Ergonomics in Design Award Sponsored by Dr. Brian Peacock